Old-school advice from Mad Men: Improve response by using the USP in Advertising.

 Reeves was adamant about adhering to one simple USP in advertising that the viewer could easily absorb.
 He didn’t throw three ideas into a 30-second ad!
 It’s branding basics that still ring true today.

 Back then, his Unique Selling Propositions really were unique.
 For Colgate Reeves devised the claim “Cleans your breath as it cleans your teeth.”
 In reality, every toothpaste does that, but Colgate was the first to make the claim.
 Reeves hammered that idea home over and over and over again on network television.
 He never deviated from that message, and it worked.

 Takeaway For Today: When it comes to a USP in advertising or anything, less is more.

 Your pitch needs to be honed down to seven words or less.
 Like you’re doing a billboard… You can’t have two or three ideas on a billboard or in a social media post, for that matter.
 Keep it simple.

-• Leverage the drama of television.
+• Leverage the drama of television and/or video.

 Back in the 50’s product demonstrations were a required element of almost all television advertising.
 Reeves understood that, and he used Television quite effectively.

 The whole idea of a USP was to be demonstrably different.
 If it couldn’t be demonstrated for the world to see, it wasn’t a USP.